DaneC22/Cleaning-Data-Project/README.md

 # Nashville Housing Data Cleaning with SQL
+Hello!
+I'm an aspiring data analyst in the field of supply chain.
+This is the second project I did in SQL (if you haven't see my Starbucks file) **Feedback and suggestions are always welcome! **

 This project showcases a comprehensive data cleaning process using SQL, specifically applied to the **Nashville Housing dataset**.
 The goal was to clean, standardize, and prepare the data for analysis by removing inconsistencies, formatting issues, and irrelevant information.